kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/03-problems-using-your-card/articles/05-why-doesn-t-contactless-work-for-my-wise-card/content.md

+# Problems using your card
-# Why doesn't contactless work for my Wise card?
+## Why doesn't contactless work for my Wise card?
 Contactless payments allow you to tap your card rather than providing a PIN or signature.
 They’re common in the UK, EEA, Australia, New Zealand, Singapore, Malaysia, Japan and Canada.
 They’re a safe way to make small payments, with secure encryption technology.

 If contactless isn’t working with your Wise card, there are a few potential solutions.